ArjenSchwarz/ignoreme/content/posts/2020-02-11-regions-and-azs/index.md

 <div class='ignoreme-update'>
 <strong>Update May 5, 2020:</strong> In the past month, Canada got a third AZ and both the South Africa and Milan regions were opened.
 I've updated the graphs to reflect this as well as minor tweaks to the text.
+<strong>Update December 8, 2020:</strong> We've had announcements for 3 new regions in the past several weeks: Hyderabad, Zurich, and Melbourne.
+I've updated the graphs to show these.
 </div>